 Submission Guidelines and Style Guide

 The editors of the Jewish Quarterly Review invite scholars to submit original research for consideration.
 We publish select essays on all periods and topics in the field of Jewish studies, and welcome diverse approaches.
 Contributions should reflect this wide readership, communicating relevance to the field as a whole and offering the necessary framing for educated nonspecialists, while meeting a high standard of scholarly excellence.
+As of winter 2026, JQR is an open access journal.

 We do not currently publish book reviews or conference proceedings.
 Special forums and review essays are solicited by invitation only.